-Wheat noodles with egg is the typical type of noodles used in Chow Mein.
-And both fresh and dried egg noodles noodles can be used.
+Wheat noodles with egg is the typical type of noodles for Chow Mein.
+And you can use both fresh and dried egg noodles.

 Will Spaghetti work for this Chicken Chow Mein Recipe?

 Yes, I found that plain spaghetti will work too.
-First, boil the spaghetti as you normally would.
-Then drain and lightly dry them, then fry — it is as simple as that.
-Just be careful to not overcook your spaghetti and it will make a tasty noodle dish!
+First, you will boil the spaghetti as you normally would.
+Then, you will drain and lightly dry them.
+After that fry them.
+It is as simple as that!
+Just be careful to not overcook your spaghetti and they will make a tasty noodle dish!
 Try it out and see if you like it.

-The sauce in this recipe is a combination of soy sauce, oyster sauce and sherry wine.
+The savory sauce is a combination of soy sauce, oyster sauce and sherry wine.
 Using sesame oil can help enhance the flavor of the dish with it’s fragrant scent, but is not necessary if you don’t have it in your cupboard.
-I didn’t use it in this recipe, but if you decide to use it add 2 teaspoons of sesame oil to the sauce.
+I didn’t use it in this recipe, but if you decide to use it, add 2 teaspoons of sesame oil to the sauce.

-Can I use a regular skillet instead of wok for this Chow Mein Noodles Recipe?
+Can I use a regular skillet instead of a wok?

-Yes, I didn’t use a wok and it worked out very well.
+Yes, you can.
+I didn’t use a wok and it worked out very well.
 Just make sure that you are using a large skillet, such as this 12 inch Stainless Steel Skillet.